PLEASE NOTE: AN ABSENTEE BALLOT CANNOT BE HAND-CARRIED OUT OF THE OFFICE UNLESS THE VOTER QUALIFIES FOR AN EMERGENCY BALLOT.

 - You cannot leave your home because you are a member of a population vulnerable to illness;

 - You are staying in your home or avoiding your polling place as a precautionary measure in response to COVID-19.

 If you do not qualify to vote by absentee, you may Early Vote by mail.

 How to Apply

 The voter or voter’s family member may download an absentee ballot application or write a request and send it to the City Clerk’s office by email to firstname.lastname@example.org , by fax to 413-564-3114, by mail to: City Clerk, 59 Court St, Westfield, MA 01085 or by hand-delivery by placing it into the WHITE drop box located outside of City Hall.
 When submitting applications or written requests by e-mail, the signature of the person requesting the ballot must be visible; cursive font or electronic signature attachments are UNACCEPTABLE.
 Also, if the application or written request is being submitted by e-mail, a scanned copy of the request must be attached.
 The written request for an absentee ballot must include all of the following: full name of voter, legal voting address, mailing address (if different), indicate date of election or all elections for current year and hand-written signature.

-The deadline to request an absentee ballot by mail will be 5 p.m. on the 4th business day before an election.
-For more information on your ballot delivery and reception, you may use the track your ballot site (for State Elections ONLY).
+The deadline to request an absentee ballot by mail will be 5 p.m. on the 4th business day before an election (by Wednesday, October 27, 2021 for the November 2, 2021 City Election).
+For more information on your ballot delivery and reception, you may use the track your ballot site .